Cessna Citation Longitude: Development

 As testing has doubled for certification, expanding related documentation, it is expected in the third quarter of 2018 with deliveries from late in this quarter or early in the fourth, less than a year after originally planned.

 It received a partial exemption for fuel tank flammability requirements applicable through January 2020 to keep its third-quarter approval goal, but a compliance plan had to be submitted by October 1, 2018.

 On October 15, 2018, fractional operator NetJets announced the purchase of up to 175 Longitudes, sold for $26 million each, along 150 Citation Hemispheres, priced at $35 million.

 After 4,050 hours in 1,650 test flights, the Longitude received a provisional FAA type certification on December 20, allowing deliveries in early 2019.

 The fuel tank flammability requirements were addressed on December 5, with airplanes to be delivered having the definitive installation but limiting it for high elevation airport or RVSM operations, and restricting maintenance.

 The provisional type certification allowed to begin customer training flights and Textron expects certification in February 2019, while deliveries to NetJets should begin in the third quarter.

 On September 21, 2019, the FAA granted its Type Certification.
 It came after 6,000 flight hours, 11,000 test points and a 31,000 nmi world tour.

 The first was shipped in early October.

 On December 31, 2019, NetJets took delivery of its first Longitude from its order for 150, expecting to enter service early in the first quarter of 2020.

 Textron Aviation announced EASA certification of the Citation Longitude on July 13, 2021.

-In 2021, its equipped price was $29.965M.
+In 2023, its equipped price was $29.995M.

+The 100th Longitude was delivered in May 2023.